he financial advice industry is undergoing a transformative shift and the emphasis is shifting from a traditional, product-centric approach to a

 2

-t’s a year since the Consumer Duty was introduced, setting higher expectations around the standard of care firms give their customers.
+t’s over 2 years since the Consumer Duty was introduced, setting higher expectations around the standard of care firms give their customers.
 The shift from process driven advice to outcome orientated planning with an increased attention on value has led

 I